open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/1d53d964-2136-43b2-977f-5116141c38f9)

 This can be useful if you imported someone else's scheduling data, or if you have been misusing Hard.
 Hard should be used as a passing grade, not a failing grade.
 This feature can also be helpful if your learning or rating habits have changed significantly over time.
-If you are using this feature, it's important to accurately select your Historical Retention setting.
+If you are using this feature, it's important to accurately select your Historical Retention.

 ## Step 3: Find optimal parameters